-Fully excavated in August of 2005, after years of hard and dedicated field work, Mary Schweitzer Paleontologist, PhD, Paleobiology, Evolutionary Biologist, and Molecular Biologist of Montana State University and her team unearthed a Tyrannosaurus rex fossil they discovered in Hell Creek Montana.
+Fully excavated in August of 2005, after years of hard and dedicated field work, Mary Schweitzer Paleontologist, Ph.D., Paleobiology, Evolutionary Biologist, and Molecular Biologist of Montana State University and her team unearthed a Tyrannosaurus rex fossil they discovered in Hell Creek, Montana.
 The specimen was estimated to be 65 million years old.
-The T. Rex was fondly nicknamed ‘B. Rex’ and then ‘Bob Rex’ until later when “Bob” until he was discovered to be a she, a pregnant eighteen year old female.
+The T. Rex was fondly nicknamed ‘B. Rex’ and then ‘Bob Rex’ until later when “Bob” was discovered to be her, a pregnant fifteen-year-old female.

 How was the Soft Tissue Discovered?

 The discovery occurred during the transport of the specimen.
-Jack Horner a curator at the Museum of the Rockies of Bozeman Montana explained regarding the process of securing the specimen from its sandstone grave, “The dinosaur was under an incredible amount of rock, when it was collected, the specimen was very far away from [the] road, and everything had to be done by helicopter.
+Jack Horner, the guy portrayed in the original Jurrasic Park, a curator at the Museum of the Rockies of Bozeman, Montana, explained regarding the process of securing the specimen from its sandstone grave, “The dinosaur was under an incredible amount of rock when it was collected, the specimen was very far away from [the] road, and everything had to be done by helicopter.
 The team made a plaster jacket to get part of the fossil out, and it [the fossil specimen] was too big for the helicopter to lift.
 And so we had to take the fossil apart.
-In so doing, we had to break a thighbone in two pieces.
-When we did that, it allowed [our paleontologist Mary Schweitzer] to get samples out of the middle of the specimen.
-You don’t see that in most excavations, because every effort is made to keep the fossil intact.
+In so doing, we had to break a thighbone into two pieces.
+When we did that, it allowed [our paleontologist Mary Schweitzer] to get samples from the middle of the specimen.
+You don’t see that in most excavations because every effort is made to keep the fossil intact.
 Because the leg bone was deliberately broken in the field, no preservatives were added.
 As a result, the soft tissues were not contaminated.”1

 Once, while Dr. Mary Schweitzer was working with the T. rex skeleton harvested from Hell Creek, she noticed that the fossil exuded a distinctly organic odor.